 Wetland Inventory and Historic Loss – Parkland County

 Municipal governments require an accurate inventory of wetlands, in addition to an understanding of historical wetland distribution and rates of wetland loss to aid conservation, planning, and restoration of these important ecosystems.
 Furthermore the identification of key wetlands in the context of their ecological function is crucial for the protection and preservation of these important landscape features.
-As such, Fiera Biological was retained to create a current wetland inventory, a historic wetland inventory, and to assess the ecological condition of wetlands in addition to historic wetalnd loss within Parkland county.
+As such, Fiera Biological was retained to create a current wetland inventory, a historic wetland inventory, and to assess the ecological condition of wetlands in addition to historic wetland loss within Parkland county.

 Throughout this project, Fiera used sophisticated GIS and remote sensing techniques to undertake four main objectives, including creating a current inventory of all wetlands within Parkland County, assessing the ecological value of each current wetland, creating a detailed historic wetland inventory circa 1950, and a wetland loss assessment.

-This work required a high level of geomatics expertise, including remote sensing, sptatial analysis and modeling, data compilation, data management, and a throrough QA/QC review of the resulting layers.
+This work required a high level of geomatics expertise, including remote sensing, spatial analysis and modeling, data compilation, data management, and a thorough QA/QC review of the resulting layers.
 Many data sources were required for the wetland ecological value assessment, and these required data layers were compiled, assembled, QA/QC checked and reviewed for completeness, accuracy and suitability prior to use in the GIS modelling.
 This through evaluation of current and historical wetlands within Parkland County will provide important information for future planning, restoration, and conservation efforts.
 Interested parties can find the final report on Parkland County’s website.

 This project demonstrates our team’s excellent geomatics and remote sensing skills including; data management, data compilation, spatial analysis, geospatial modeling, digitization, manual editing, georeferencing of historical data, and advanced remote sensing and LiDAR processing.